 Five verses later, Paul again has the following to say: “But the manifestation of the Spirit is given to every man to profit withal” (12:7).

 Now obviously he is not saying to every man without exception but every man without distinction, for as I’ve already demonstrated some men did not speak in tongues at all.

-Paul’s tongues of men, would be the different earthly languages, which he enjoyed for his worldwide travels; and his tongues of angels, may have been when he went to the third Heaven and communicated, like John the Apostle did, with his angelic hosts, something that doesn’t apply to anybody today (2 Cor.
-12:2; Rev. 22:8-12.)
+Paul’s mention of the tongues of men would be the different earthly languages, which he enjoyed for his worldwide travels; and his tongues of angels may have been when he went to the third Heaven and communicated, like John the Apostle did, with his angelic hosts, something that doesn’t apply to anybody today (2 Cor.
+12:2; Rev. 22:8-12).